A summary of new changes

 I am appying for passive residency ( Category A) what do I need to know?

-There have been significant changes and these are sumarised as:-
+There have been significant changes to the investment requirement for Category A and these are sumarised as:-

 - The extra investment requirement due within 6 months of approval has risen from 400,000 EUR to 600,000 EUR, less the bond/deposit of 47,500 EUR for the principal applicant and 9,500 EUR for each dependent.
 For example a family of four will now pay 75,000 EUR bond/deposit and the extra investment will be 525,000 EUR.
 Please note that stamp duty and other expenses incurred in the purchase of a property are not included, it purely is the equity value on the property.